hugogirard/durableFunctionFormRecognizer/README.md

 ![tag](https://raw.githubusercontent.com/hugogirard/durableFunctionFormRecognizer/main/images/frmpricing.png)

-If you enter the value **1000** for the nbrDocuments because the pricing is 50$ USD for 1000 pages and all documents are 1 page this will cost you around 50 USD.
+If you enter the value **1000** for the nbrDocuments, since the pricing is 50$ USD for 1000 pages and all documents are single-page, it will cost you around 50$ USD.

-Now in the virtual machine open a Command Prompt and do this command
+Now in the virtual machine, open a Command Prompt and execute this command:

 ```
 cd c:\git\durableFunctionFormRecognizer\src\consoleSeeder\SeederApp